Rafael Ithier

-Rafael Ithier Natal (born 29 August 1926) is a Puerto Rican salsa musician and the founder of the highly successful orchestra El Gran Combo.
-Ithier was born in Río Piedras, now a part of the municipality of San Juan.
+Rafael Ithier Natal (29 August 1926 – 6 December 2025) was a Puerto Rican salsa musician and the founder of the highly successful orchestra El Gran Combo.

-In 2016, Ithier celebrated his 90th birthday and was interviewed by a news outlet in Puerto Rico about his contributions to Puerto Rican music.

-Early years
+Early life

+Ithier was born in the Puerta de Tierra neighborhood of San Juan, Puerto Rico, on 29 August 1926.
 Raised in Río Piedras, Puerto Rico, he showed a passion for music at a very young age.
 His father was Nicolas Ithier and his mother Mérida Natal.
 His uncle, Salvador Ithier, played music together with Rafael Hernández, another of Puerto Rico's music legends.
-He served in the United States Army during the Korean War.
-While stationed in Korea he formed a music group entitled the Los Borinquena Mambo Boys.
+He enlisted in the United States Army during the Korean War.
+While stationed in Korea he formed a music group entitled the Los Borinqueneers Mambo Boys.

 Musical career

-Ithier Nadal became an expert guitarist in the bolero genre, and he was a member of the Tito Henriquez group, Taone.
+Ithier Natal became an expert guitarist in the bolero genre, and he was a member of the Tito Henriquez group, Taone.
 His sister Esperanza later inspired him to learn how to play the piano.

-Ithier Nadal and his namesake, Rafael Cortijo, knew each other and formed a friendship at an early age; rumors of animosity would later surface but they both denied it, saying they considered themselves to be "like brothers."
-Ithier Nadal joined Cortijo's orchestra, "Cortijo y su Combo", during the 1950s.
-Before that, he was in a New York group named the "Borinqueneers Mambo Boys."
+Ithier Natal and his namesake, Rafael Cortijo, knew each other and formed a friendship at an early age; rumors of animosity would later surface but they both denied it, saying they considered themselves to be "like brothers".
+Ithier Natal joined Cortijo's orchestra, "Cortijo y su Combo", during the 1950s.

-In 1977 Ithier Nadal worked as a music arranger on the debut album for the Puerto Rican ensemble band "Puerto Rico All Stars".
+In 1977, Ithier Natal worked as a music arranger on the debut album for the Puerto Rican ensemble band "Puerto Rico All Stars".

+In 2000, Ithier Natal was inducted to the International Latin Music Hall of Fame.

 El Gran Combo

-In 1962, Ithier Nadal formed "El Gran Combo", becoming the orchestra's leader.
-As of 2012, he was still the orchestra leader and continued to tour with the group.
-On his 90th birthday he was interviewed and stated that El Gran Combo was successful because of their great discipline.
+In 1962, Ithier Natal formed "El Gran Combo de Puerto Rico", becoming the orchestra's leader.
+Until his death, he was the orchestra leader and continued to tour with the group.
+On his 90th birthday, he was interviewed and stated that El Gran Combo was successful because of their great discipline.

+Personal life and death

+Ithier was married and had five children.
+His father died when Rafael was eight years old.

+Ithier died at his home in Bayamón, Puerto Rico, of natural causes, on 6 December 2025, at the age of 99.
+He was buried at Cementerio Los Cipreses in Bayamón, Puerto Rico.